How to Get the Most ROI out of Your Rental Property

 3. Decrease Vacancy

 Vacancies will happen from time to time, but do all you can to reduce them an keep the vacant time to a minimum.
-The minute you learn that your tenant is planning to move, post the ad for your available property.
-You can have someone in the home almost as soon as the prior tenant has moved out if you plan this right.
-Also, decrease the risk of vacancy by taking good care of your tenants.
+The minute you learn that your resident is planning to move, post the ad for your available property.
+You can have someone in the home almost as soon as the prior resident has moved out if you plan this right.
+Also, decrease the risk of vacancy by taking good care of your residents.
 Remember, every month your property is vacation costs you 8.3 percent of your potential annual revenue for that property.

 4. Charge Your State Late Fee

-It’s easy to overlook late rent payment when you have good tenants, and no one enjoys collections, but it’s part of the job.
-If the tenant has signed a lease that outlines late fees, charge them when applicable.
-It is your right, and will encourage your tenants to pay on time.
+It’s easy to overlook late rent payment when you have good residents, and no one enjoys collections, but it’s part of the job.
+If the resident has signed a lease that outlines late fees, charge them when applicable.
+It is your right, and will encourage your residents to pay on time.

 5. Swap Out Carpet